ethereum-optimism/design-docs/governance/advanced-delegation.md

 # Purpose

 This design document aims to provide an overview and explanation of a hook-based integration between the [GovernanceToken](https://github.com/ethereum-optimism/specs/blob/main/specs/governance/gov-token.md) and the [GovernanceDelegation](https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/gov-delegation.md) contract to enable advanced delegation functionality natively.
-The purpose is to understand how it will enable relative and absolute partial delegation of voting power among multiple delegatees.
+The purpose is to understand how it will enable relative and absolute partial delegation of voting power among multiple delegates.

 # Summary